 How to turn £240 into a million-pound pension (for your grandchildren!)

-Ever since, they can’t keep away - they come and stay, and for the entire duration of their visit, I barely see my daughter…
+They come and stay, and for the entire duration of their visit, I barely see my youngest...

 My mum explained it by way of an old proverb that rings true for her and my dad, apparently: